dummifiedme/TheNotebook/NotesVault/PARA System/0 Inbox/SR Polity Lecture 6.md

 > "Reforms were dictated by the needs to attract Indians to collaborate with Raj.
 It was completely imperialist in design."

-### Influence of GoI Act 1935 on present consitution
+### Influence of GoI Act 1935 on present Constitution

 1. Government of India Act 1935 was primarily based on the 'white paper' released by British Government in 1933.
 	- White paper was prepared by committee at British Parliament which also had representation of princely state.
 	- it was primarily based on the report of Simon Commission.
 	- it hardly represented the voice of INC, the only mass party in India.
-2. There was a stern opposition to Simon Commision as well as GoI Act 1935
+- There was a stern opposition to Simon Commision as well as GoI Act 1935
    - The strongest opposition was from Nehru who compared it to a car with no engines but all brakes.
       - thus, Pandit Nehru questioned the viability of the act.
    - Rightly considered as imperialist in design and as mentioned by Lord Linlithgow, the aim of the act was to hold India to the Raj.